JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 UMQ_final(a,e) = -0.03564 × 1.0 × 0.5 = **-0.01782 (Slightly immoral)**

 ### 2 Launch Group - deterrence

+Context: Ender's action against Bernard established a boundary and deterred immediate bullying from the rest of the launch group.

 - ΔOS = +0.02 (Safety from Bernard's bullying, established order)
 - VSA = 0.33